stacks-network/docs/src/pages/core/smart/tutorial-counter.md

 ---
-description: 'Clarity: Counter Tutorial'
+description: Learn how to write a simple smart contract in the Clarity language
 ---

-# Counter
+# Counter smart contract

 | Experience | | **Intermediate** |
 | Duration | | **30 minutes** |